elijahc/cugammadex/docs/r/cticu.md

 signout.
 At approx. 10PM or earlier if it is slow, the admitting provider will sign out the days admits for you to cross-cover overnight.
 If any admits come in after the admitter goes home, you are responsible for admitting (alternating with APP/moonlighter) and staffing with the attending overnight.

+### Weekend 24h Call
-**Weekend 24h Call:** Shift is 7AM- ~8AM the following day.
+Shift is 7AM- ~8AM the following day.
 Arrive shortly before 7AM for fellow rounds with the overnight team.
 You will split the unit with 1-2 APPs.
 You will round and carry out duties as normal.
 You will split daytime and overnight admissions with the other provider on the unit.
 At 4PM the day APP signs out and you will split the list with either another APP or a general surgery